-- The general standard of independence for addition imposed by the corporations and comparison by the corporation of the provided of the provided of the services as disclosed in note 35 to the financial statements do not compromise the external auditor's independence requirements under the Corporations Act 2001 for the following reasons: All non-audit services have been reviewed and approved to ensure that they do not impact the integrity and objectivity of the auditor; and The external auditor has declared to the Directors that to the best of the individual auditor's knowledge and belief, there have been no contraventions of the auditor independence requirements of the Corporations Act and no contraventions of any applicable code of professional conduct in relation to the audit for the year ended 31 December 2024.
-The non-audit services provided do not undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants (including Independence Standards), as they did not involve reviewing or auditing the auditor's own work, acting in a management or decision making capacity for the Company, acting as an advocate for the Company or jointly sharing risks and rewards.
+- All non-audit services have been reviewed and approved to ensure they do not impact the integrity and objectivity of - The Directors are of the opinion the services as disclosed in note 35 to the financial statements do not comexternal auditor's independence requirements under the Corporations Act 2001 for the following reasons: All non-audit services have been reviewed and approved to ensure they do not impact the integrity and the auditor; and The external auditor has declared to the Directors that to the best of the individual auditor's knowledge belief, there have been no contraventions of the auditor independence requirements of the Corporation no contraventions of any applicable code of professional conduct in relation to the audit for the year er December 2024.
+The non-audit services provided do not undermine the general principles relating to auditor independence out in APES 110 Code of Ethics for Professional Accountants (including Independence Standards), as involve reviewing or auditing the auditor's own work, acting in a management or decision making capa Company, acting as an advocate for the Company or jointly sharing risks and rewards.
+The external auditor has declared to the Directors that to the best of the individual auditor's knowledge and belief, there have been no contraventions of the auditor independence requirements of the Corporations Act and no contraventions of any applicable code of professional conduct in relation to the audit for the year ended 31 - The non-audit services provided do not undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants (including Independence Standards), as they did not involve reviewing or auditing the auditor's own work, acting in a management or decision making capacity for the